codeearn/arabidopsis-maf-cap-accessions/README.md

           Analysis outlay: since the genomes reported in the paper have not been annotated, I took two approaches to annotated the genome.
 The first approach that i took is to use the (https://github.com/sablokgaurav/Liftoff).
 The second approach is to use the miniprot to use the protein sequences for the corresponding genes and then align them to the genome of all these accesssion and extract those regions and then make a alignment of the same.
 The code along with the runs files are present within the corresponding project execution files.</div>

 ### To run this, run all of these in the following order: methods and the corresponding codes and how to use them
-the accession used for the analysis are listed here: [accession](https://github.com/sablokgaurav/arabidopsis_maf_cap_accessions/blob/main/arabidopsisaccessionlinks.md) and the genome files for this project are present in the following folder: [genomefiles](https://github.com/sablokgaurav/arabidopsis_maf_cap_accessions/tree/main/arabidopsis_genome_files) \
+the accession used for the analysis are listed here: [accession](https://github.com/sablokgaurav/arabidopsis_maf_cap_accessions/blob/main/arabidopsisaccessionlinks.md) \
 **downloadrecords.sh**: Run this to download the sequence records from the ebi or the ena. \
 **alignmentrecords.sh**: Run this to make the corresponding alignments, this follows the lift off approach by transferring the annotations. \
 **alignmentrecordnon.sh**: Run this to make the corresponding alignments, based on the genome alignment and the gene anchor approach. \